If you’ve ever enjoyed a McCafe Shamrock Shake at McDonald’s, you’re likely well aware that it’s back in season.

 But something seemingly so straightforward as a milkshake, which should just contain a few ingredients, isn’t as simple as it first seems.
-Four main ingredients are highlighted on the company’s website: vanilla reduced-fat ice cream, shamrock shake syrup, whipped cream, and a cherry.
+Three main ingredients are highlighted on the company’s website: vanilla reduced-fat ice cream, shamrock shake syrup, and whipped cream.

-Stop reading right there, and you might believe that this indulgence isn’t bad for you.
-But delve a little deeper, and note that the four ingredients may as well be called the shake’s four food groups.
+So stop reading right there, and you might believe that this indulgence isn’t bad for you.
+But delve a little deeper, and note that the three ingredients may as well be considered the shake’s three food groups.
 Each main ingredient contains a host of chemical compounds, artificial colors, and complex ingredients that add up to trouble and can adversely affect our health.